A+

 Daily Crime In Montevideo (per 100,000 people)

 The number of daily crimes per 100,000 residents in Montevideo, Minnesota is displayed in the graph above.
-As you can see, the daily crimes for Montevideo are 58.21 times less than the Minnesota average and 60.20 times less than the national level.
+As you can see, the daily crimes for Montevideo are equal to the Minnesota average and equal to the national level.
 Daily violent crimes in Montevideo are equal to than Minnesota and equal to the national mean.
-While daily property crimes in Montevideo are 50.94 times less than than Minnesota and 50.62 times less than the national average.
+While daily property crimes in Montevideo are equal to than Minnesota and equal to the national average.

 How Safe is Montevideo (higher is better)